Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Extension to Stratified Logrank Test

 \begin{condition} Along the sequence of finite populations satisfying $H_0$ in \eqref{eq:H0}, as $n\rightarrow \infty$, the number of strata $S$ is fixed, and for each stratum $1\le s \le S$, \begin{itemize} \item[(i)] the number of units in stratum $s$ goes to infinity, \item[(ii)] Condition \ref{cond:fp_conti} or \ref{cond:fp_discrete} holds for units within stratum $s$. \end{itemize} \end{condition}

 In Condition \ref{cond:strata}, the number of units within each stratum increases with the total sample size $n$, but the proportion of units within each stratum does not need to have a limit.
 From the discussion for Conditions \ref{cond:fp_conti} and \ref{cond:fp_discrete} in Section \ref{sec:asym_dist}, when units within each stratum are i.i.d.\ samples from some superpopulation, some weak conditions on the superpopulation can ensure that Condition \ref{cond:strata} holds with probability one.
-The following theorem shows that Condition \ref{cond:strata} is sufficient for the central limit theorem of the stratified logrank statistic $\SLR$ in \eqref{eq:SLR}.
+The following theorem shows that Condition \ref{cond:strata} is sufficient for the asymptotic standard Gaussianity of the stratified logrank statistic $\SLR$.

 \begin{theorem} Under the null hypothesis $H_0$ in \eqref{eq:H0} and conditioning on all the potential event times, if (a) the treatment assignments and potential censoring times, $(Z_i, C_i(1), C_i(0))$'s, are mutually independent across all units, (b) Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} hold within each stratum, and (c) Condition \ref{cond:strata} holds, then the stratified logrank statistic \eqref{eq:SLR} is asymptotically standard Gaussian, i.e.,